 Existing Incentive Strategy: The Unified Land Development Code (ULDC) provides opportunities for expedited review of certain development approval processes through the Workforce Housing Program (ULDC Article 5.G.1.B.2.f.2) and the Affordable Housing Program (ULDC Article 5.G.2.D.3), including expedited design and platting review, and various concurrent reviews.
-In addition, the Planning Division has prepared a draft Policy and Procedure Memorandum (PPM) to establish criteria for prioritization of projects to be expedited.
-The PPM expands the assistance provided to include coordinating a meeting with the developer and all agencies involved, identifying timelines and expectations, and appointing contact persons to address emergent issues.
-The Planning Division is coordinating with other applicable County departments and this PPM is anticipated to be adopted during 2021.
-The Building Division provides for expedited review of building permit applications for affordable and workforce housing.
+The

+Building Division provides for expedited review of building permit applications for affordable and workforce housing, and is currently modified its permit application system to more effectively identify permits from qualifying projects.
 This typically results in a 50% reduction in review/approval time.